DanielYohai/PluralsightProject0/tasks.md

 We will be using `unittest` to test for the existence of the files that we create.

-Within the file `main.py`, import both the `unittest` and `os` modules from the Python Standard Library, as we will be exploring some features of how Python interacts with your local computer file system.
+Within the file `main.py`, import both the `unittest` and `os` modules from the Python Standard Library, as well as `pytest` that you just downloaded and installed on your local computer.
+We will be exploring some features of how Python interacts with your local computer file system.

 ```
 ## BEGIN IMPORT MODULES